 In the list, this reel possibly boasts the greatest durability, with precision machining and a unique feel for the user.
 This reel was designed with the precision caster in mind and should be a hard-working member of your tackle arsenal for years to come.

-Pros: This reel is perhaps the best on the market for its value as far as precision goes.
-It feeds line smoothly and has a gear system built so that each cast can be placed precisely.
-This accuracy is achieved by combining a construction which allows for even line lay and a line management system which gives you better control after your line is out.
-Essentially, it goes exactly where you put it.
+This spinning reel feeds line smoothly with its precision gear system so that each cast can be placed where you want it.
+This accuracy is further enhanced by combining quality construction that allows for even line lay and a line management system that gives you better control after your line is out.
+In short, this reel is smooth, powerful and precise.

-Cons: Line retrieval has a tendency to seem stiff and, for some, that’s not what they’re looking for in a reel.
-If ease of reeling is important to you or necessary for the type of fishing you do, another model might be a preferable choice for your needs.
+Cons: Though smooth on casting, line retrieval can seem a little stiff for some.
+If ease of reeling is important to you or necessary for the type of fishing you do, another model might be a preferable choice for your needs – perhaps the BG or Ci4+.

 Arguably one of Penn’s best models for the inshore fisherman, the Clash (particularly their 4000 model and above) has benefitted from years of improvement and field testing of successive models.
 This lightweight model is likely the most all-around reel on our list for someone who likes to go for the middle of the road option.